baharehforoughi/fs04-react/README.md

 - Git clone this repo
 - Run `npm install` to install all the dependencies listed in package.json
 - Run `npm run start` to start the local development server

+# fetching data

+$ npm install axios
+import axios from "axios";
+Update the ArticleList component, so that it starts out with an empty list of articles: